fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ![](/images/hugo/representation_densenet.png)

-##### Figure 1:Shows layers in a pretrained DenseNet121 model(a) Layer 2 contains neurons that mostly respond to colors and simple textures. (b) Layer 202 contains neurons that respond to more complex, level concepts such as tree patterns and an eye.
+##### Figure 2: Shows layers in a pretrained DenseNet121 model(a) Layer 2 contains neurons that mostly respond to colors and simple textures. (b) Layer 202 contains neurons that respond to more complex, level concepts such as tree patterns and an eye.
 To visually explore more representations learned by pretrained models, see [here](https://victordibia.github.io/neuraldreams/#/).

 Keep in mind that layers within a DNNs are stacked units of computation comprised of weights, and bias terms whose values are learned during training.
 Thus, an interesting realization here is that if we formulate our training objective carefully, a DNN can yield representations that are then useful for a family of related tasks.
 Depending on the availability of labeled data, compute capacity and distribution of data, there are several strategies that are useful for learning representations.